AntonLydike/EMBARK/README.md

 ## The toolchain:

-I am using the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), configured with `--with-arch=rv32im --disable-linux --disable-gdb --disable-multilib`.
+I am using the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), configured with `--with-arch=rv32im --disable-linux --disable-gdb --disable-multilib` and built using `make -j <number of threads>`.

 ## The Makefile: